j2store/userguide/configuration.md

 * ***Show Image for Product Options***

     This will be applicable for radio button option only.
 Setting this will show an image near the options in products page.

+* ***No of columns for related products (upsells & cross sells)***

+    This will be used for up-sells and cross-sells display layout when you use the shortcode for displaying up-sells and cross-sells in your article layouts.

 <a name="inventory"></a>
 # Inventory